-- Apply today
+- Apply Today

-- Application instructions
+- Application Instructions

 - Request Information

-- Graduate bulletin
+- Graduate Bulletin

 - Graduate School Staff

-Master of Arts
+Earn a Master of Arts Degree in Communication

 The communication professions and society specialization focuses upon deeper skills of analysis and research in communication and prepares students for advanced roles in their careers or for doctoral studies.
 The digital communication strategies specialization focuses upon the planning and use of communication technologies and prepares students to work as leaders in their professional fields.

-Students are encouraged to tailor the degree to their individual interests by choosing from the varied proseminars or topics courses offered in communication, or from courses offered in other Marquette graduate programs, including business, marketing, English, psychology, and political science.
+Students are encouraged to tailor the degree to their individual interests by choosing from the varied pro-seminars or topics courses offered in communication, or from courses offered in other Marquette graduate programs, including business, marketing, English, psychology, and political science.

 The certificate in Digital Storytelling is for those who want to understand the theoretical foundation of storytelling, apply it to the various disciplines in communication, and learn the applied skills in multimedia technology to competitive in the converged job market.
-Gainful Employment information for certificate programs can be found online.

 Milwaukee offers a rich urban laboratory for communication study, with a wide array of advertising and public relations agencies, major corporations, consulting firms, broadcast stations, general interest and specialized newspapers and magazines, and online publications.

 In addition to our master of arts in communication, the J. William and Mary Diederich College of Communication offers a master of arts in corporate communication in conjunction with the Graduate School of Management.
-For more information on the corporate communication master of arts program, see the Graduate School of Management bulletin.

 Rolling admission; this means you may apply any time before August 1 for fall term admissions (June 1 for international applicants) and December 15 for spring term admissions (October 15 for international applicants).
 These are the dates by which your applications must be complete, meaning that all required documentation must be received in the Graduate School by these dates.